ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

     return False
 ```

-This is the strategy I used for the competition, which averages around 3820 rejections before fulfilling
+This is the strategy I used for the competition, averaging around 3820 rejections before fulfilling
 all of the constraints.

 # Scenario 3